Chocolate Choux Buns

 Then tip in the flour – all in one go – with one hand, while you beat the mixture vigorously with the other.
 You can do this with a wooden spoon, although an electric hand whisk will save you lots of energy.
 Beat until you have a smooth ball of paste that has left the sides of the saucepan clean – this will probably take less than a minute.
 Then beat in the beaten eggs – a little at a time, mixing in each addition thoroughly before adding the next – until you have a smooth, glossy paste.

 At this stage, hold the greased baking sheet under cold running water for a few seconds, and tap it sharply to get rid of excess moisture.
 This will help create a steamier atmosphere, which in turn helps the pastry to rise.
-Place rough dessertspoons of the choux pastry on the greased and dampened baking sheet and bake on a high shelf for a further 20-25 minutes until the buns are nicely brown and puffy.
+Place rough dessertspoons of the choux pastry on the greased and dampened baking sheet and bake on a high shelf in the pre-heated oven (200C) for 10 minutes.
+After that, increase the heat to gas mark 7, 425ºF (220ºC) and bake for a further 20-25 minutes until the buns are nicely brown and puffy.
 Pierce the side of each one and put them back in the oven for a further 2-3 minutes to crisp up, then cool on a wire cooling tray.
 It's best not to put the filling in until about an hour before serving.
-All you do is slice the choux buns horizontally, but not quite in half, then place a spoonful of the chocolate mousse inside.
-For the topping, place the broken-up pieces of chocolate in a large, heatproof bowl, over a saucepan of barely simmering water - make sure the base of the bowl doesn't touch the water.

 Note: this recipe contains raw eggs.